Compare Etherlink vs Polygon

 Type

-Etherlink has no data, while Polygon is a sidechain
+Etherlink is a layer 2 blockchain, while Polygon is a sidechain

 Data from Chainspect